bjornbytes/lovr.org/docs/lovr.graphics.newModel.md

 lovr.graphics.newModel
 ===

 Creates a new Model from a file.
-Most 3D file formats are supported.
+Supported 3D formats are COLLADA (.dae), FBX, and OBJ.

     model = lovr.graphics.newModel(filename)